2009, 2010 and 2011

 Personal Jesus which seems to be lost forever."[5]

-He promised that there will be released more demos in the future.
+He promised that they would release some more demos in the future.
+(They didn't

 (Miles Away / The Truth Is - with friendly permission of © Maria Gay)

 Then they prepared for the tour.
-There was no question not to tour
+There was no question of not touring the album,

 Martin: "We've done a lot of touring for a so-called 'electronic band,'